Teens Texting Abbreviations – Is Your Child Hiding Something?

 We live in a modern age, driven mostly by the internet world.
 With the increase in social networking apps, it is tough to track what children communicate online.

 Text-based communications among teens have become a gateway for kids to talk about anything.
-Teens use slangs, abbreviations, and acronyms to encode their double meaning conversation.
+Teens use slang, abbreviations, and acronyms to encode their double-meaning conversation.
 On the other hand, parents are unaware of the acronym language of their kids, having no idea about what their kids are talking.

-In this article, we are going to highlight some commonly used slangs and acronyms so that parents can understand the sext language and guard their kids against cyber threats.
+In this article, we are going to highlight some commonly used slang and acronyms so that parents can understand the sext language and spy text messages of kids to guard their kids against cyber threats.

 Teens Text Abbreviations Among Kids – What Are Acronyms?